-1. Departure areas and/or procedures.
+- 1. Departure areas and/or procedures.

 - 2. Arrival procedures.

 - 3. Overflight handling procedures.

 - 4. Transition from radar to nonradar.

+- 5. Transition from ATTS to non-ATTS.

 c.
 No misunderstanding will occur as a result of no strip usage.

 d.
 Unused flight progress strips, facility developed forms and/or blank notepads must be provided for controller use.